RuDo Logo

 A Nifty 50 index fund is one of the best investments most people can make.
 It is low-cost, diversified, and removes the temptation to pick individual stocks.
 If you have one, you are ahead of most investors.

 But here is something worth understanding: the Nifty 50 is a market-cap-weighted index.
 That means the biggest companies get the largest allocation in your portfolio.
-Reliance Industries, which represents roughly 10% of the Nifty 50, gets ten times the weight of a smaller constituent.
+The single largest stock can represent nearly 10% of the index, getting ten times the weight of a smaller constituent.
 Your money follows size, not quality, not value, not momentum, not any other characteristic that research has shown drives long-term returns.

 Factor investing is the systematic approach to tilting your portfolio toward specific characteristics, called factors, that have historically delivered higher risk-adjusted returns than the broad market.
 It sits between pure passive indexing (own everything based on size) and active stock picking (pick individual stocks based on judgement).
 It uses rules, not opinions.
 Data, not tips.